quackexclamationmark/Archipelago-Setup-Tool/README.md

 After setting up a game, all credits can be found in the game's directory, inside the game's directory.

-Currently, the following games are supported:
+Currently, the following games are supported (47):

 * Clair Obscur: Expedition 33
 * Lethal Company